The-Hacker-Recipes/The-Hacker-Recipes/docs/src/ad/movement/mitm-and-coerced-authentications/webclient.md

 >
 > In order to have a valid NetBIOS name, [Responder](https://github.com/lgandx/Responder) can be used.
 >
-> A heftier alternative is to do some [ADIDNS poisoning](adidns-spoofing.md) to create and use a valid DNS entry.
+> A heftier alternative is to do some [ADIDNS poisoning](adidns-spoofing.md), [non-secure dynamic DNS updates, or Microsoft Dynamic DHCP
+ DNS abuse](https://alittleinsecure.com/dns-hijacking-say-my-name/) using [DDSpoof](https://github.com/akamai/DDSpoof) to create and use a valid DNS entry.

 Below are a few examples of WebClient abuse with [PrinterBug](../print-spooler-service/printerbug.md) and [PetitPotam](ms-efsr.md).